 “Car-VZ already has the ingredients mixed in to make it more durable for outdoor performance,” Ness says.
 Unlike other systems that involve two different admixtures, “It’s a universal product that works well for hard and carve coats.”

-The plant imprints were made with actual fern fronds embedded into the surface and pulled out once the mud had hardened.
+They made the plant imprints with actual fern fronds embedded into the surface.
+Then they pulled out once the mud had hardened.
 “I wasn’t sure if that part was going to turn out because the plants were only about 1/16 inch thick,” he says.
 “But it was thick enough to create a pattern.”

 And successful enough that some of the attending artists plan to adopt the technique and incorporate the look into future pieces.
 “I find that part invigorating,” Ness says, and another discovery that “helps keep the industry alive and well.”

-The 190-pound coffee table — which measures 16 inches high, 44 inches long and 20 inches wide — was left granite gray for the most part, “with thick slashes of robust color in places to give it pop and sizzle,” Ness says.
-It was topically colored with Simsonite Yellow and Primitive Red acrylic stains from Trinic’s ColoRZ line.
+For the most part, Ness left the 190-pound coffee table — which measures 16 inches high, 44 inches long and 20 inches wide — granite gray, “with thick slashes of robust color in places to give it pop and sizzle.”
+He colored it topically with Simsonite Yellow and Primitive Red acrylic stains from Trinic’s ColoRZ line.
 The two combined to make a beautiful orange, as well as a wide array of brown tones, he adds.

-The tabletop, which Ness likens to the look of agate, was polished the day after the foam core was coated with the admixture.
+Ness polished the tabletop, which he likens to the look of agate, the day after he coated the foam core with the admixture.
 “It was cold and rainy in Tacoma,” Ness notes, but it didn’t adversely affect the set time.

-To enhance the final look, the top was glazed with two washes of Earth Brown.
+To enhance the final look of the concrete coffee table, Ness glazed the top with two washes of Earth Brown.
 “Most acrylics don’t penetrate a polished surface,” he says.
-“That’s why it’s glazed in, a technique that was mastered during the Renaissance.”
+“That’s why we glazed it with a technique mastered during the Renaissance.”

 The Plan B Studio program is three days of training geared for professionals in the decorative concrete field.
-It’s been held in the fall for the past few years.
+Its planners have held the program in the fall for the past few years.